-12. On the License Agreement page, select I accept the terms in the license agreement, and then click Next.
+12. On the License Agreement page, review the license terms, and then select I accept the terms in the license agreement, and then click Next.

 The Prerequisites page appears.
 Proceed to the next step.

 If you have already run the installer on this machine and installed all prerequisites, the Prerequisites page is skipped.
 If upgrading, the Progress page appears and includes a status bar that lets you monitor the progress of the installation.
 Skip to step 22.